urbit/docs/docs/hoon/rune/buc.md

 statically, so we can't actually tell if a mold matches this definition perfectly.
 This is not actually a problem.)

-Twigs in the `$` family are macros designed for making molds.
+Runes in the `$` family are macros designed for making molds.
 But any hoon may produce a mold.
 (This is why `model` is a synonym for `hoon`).